BatmanNelson/verilog-processor/README.md

-# verilog-processor
+# Verilog Processor
-Digital systems final project - 16bit processor
+Digital systems final project, a 16bit processor coded in Verilog for Basys 3 FPGA.